yeopster/UK_Company_Profiling/README.markdown

 ---

 ## 🙌 Acknowledgments
-- **Companies House API**: For providing access to comprehensive UK company data.
 - **Open-Source Community**: For libraries like `pandas`, `thefuzz`, `matplotlib`, and `seaborn` that power this project.
 - **Data Enthusiasts**: For inspiring the pursuit of actionable insights through data.

----

-Ready to dive into the world of UK business analytics?
-Clone this repo, fire up the notebook, and start uncovering the stories hidden in the data! 🚀